 - Boat Tours: Summer is the perfect time for a boat tour, a kayaking experience, or an airboat ride.
 You will see magnificent wildlife in the waters or at the shorelines.

 Just consider a few things when visiting in the wet season.
 Here is a quote from visitors who are there every summer:

 ‘We go into the Everglades and visit Shark Valley many times every summer and rarely have problems with the heat or the bugs.
 However, we understand what to avoid.
 We go early each morning (we are at Shark Valley by around 8:00 and get out by 11:00) and take lots of water and wet towels to stay cool.’

 How Long to Spend in Everglades National Park?

-Spending between two and three in the Everglades is the perfect amount to see the best spots.
+Spending between two and three days in the Everglades in Florida is the perfect amount to see the best spots.
 Within that time frame, you will be able to cover the Anhinga Trail, the Pa-Hay-Okee Trail, the Tamiami Trail, and Shark Valley.

 If your schedule allows staying three days, we highly recommend an airboat tour and a kayaking tour (see below).
 Those are must-do activities you’ll never forget.

 The best time to see alligators up-close in the Everglades is in the dry season from December to April, as you can spot them at the popular boardwalks during that period.
 The best time of day is in the afternoon when it’s sunny.
 You may see plenty of alligators then.
 On a cloudy day, it’s less likely to spot them.